cookiescrumbs/aircraft-dashboard/README.md

 You can view the dashboard by running the following ```SOCKET_SERVER=ws://localhost:3001 bundle exec thin start -p 8080``` in the terminal and going to http://localhost:8080 in a browser.

 I've written a test client page so you can send data to the dahsboard and watch the dials change.
-You will also see the messages that are sent from the dashboard when you interact with the dashboard.
+You will also see the messages that are sent from the dashboard when you interact with it.

 The test socket client can be found by visiting http://localhost:8080/socket-client